-The standard equipment for this is a “turntable ladder” and that is a ladder which has been mounted on a pivot so that it appears to look rather like a turntable.
+The standard equipment for this is a “turntable ladder” which is a ladder that has been mounted on a pivot so that it appears to look rather like a turntable.

 The ladder itself often has extendable segments to allow it to be extended over a vast range.
 The Magirus M68L turntable ladder can reach a height of 223 feet!